schrolla/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

   - PRO does not clash with existing note section
   - PRO provides the version of the baseline the policy was removed and rationale

-### deleting the policy and implmentation and only noting the removal in the changelog
+### Deleting the policy and implmentation and only noting the removal in the changelog
 - PRO Do not have to worry about formatting and scalability
 - CON may cause confusion for users who do not read the changelog

-## Examples
+## Example

-### Baseline Update Example 1:
+### Baseline Update Example:
 - updated version number in deleted policy to "X"
 - strikethrough policy ID, policy, and rationale
 - updated last modified to March 2024
-- added note to deleted policy noting the removal and rationale for removal
+- added policy note to deleted policy noting the removal and rationale for removal
-- noted that the policy was removed in reference to the next baseline version (used minor increase for baseline v1.0.0 -> v1.1.0
+- noted that the policy was removed in reference to the next baseline version (used minor increase for baseline v1.0.0 -> v1.1.0)
 - updated policy id scheme to use policy id instead of baseline version (seen in new policy MS.EXO.2.2v2.
 This is also a "major" increase in version)
 - updated MS.EXO.2.2v1 to MS.EXO.2.2v2
 - updated MS.EXO.2.2v2 policy language